ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/testing/breakages-and-flakes/index.md

   unreasonable).

-* From a flake which happens 1/1000 builds, 999/1000 builds will pass, assuming that there's no other issues with the tree.
+* From a flake which happens 1/1000 builds, 999/1000 builds will pass, assuming that there are no other issues with the tree.

 * 999/1000 builds to the power of 100 builders per CQ run means that only **90.47% of CQ runs will pass**.